Dominant orbital magnetization in the prototypical altermagnet MnTe: Introduction

-Materials that exhibit a small net magnetization induced by SOC are called \textit{weak ferromagnets}~\cite{dzyaloshinsky_1958}.
+Materials with a small net magnetization induced by SOC are called \textit{weak ferromagnets}~\cite{dzyaloshinsky_1958}.
 SOC generates effective antisymmetric interactions between spins~\cite{mazurenko2005weak}, most notably the staggered Dzyaloshinskii–Moriya interaction (DMI)~\cite{autieri2312staggered,PhysRevB.111.064401}, which is closely linked to orbital effects~\cite{moriya_1960}.
-Several recent works aim to classify the different types of SOC-driven antisymmetric interactions between the spins~\cite{roig2024quasisymmetryconstrainedspinferromagnetism,cheong2025altermagnetismclassification,Cheong2024,mcclarty_2024,schiff2024collinearaltermagnetslandautheories,jo2024weakferromagnetismaltermagnetsalternating,solovyev2025altermagnetismweakferromagnetism}.
-In weak ferromagnets, the magnitude of the net magnetic moment is determined by the interplay among magnetic exchange interactions, magnetocrystalline anisotropy, and SOC-induced effects.
+Several recent works aim to classify the different types of SOC-driven antisymmetric interactions~\cite{roig2024quasisymmetryconstrainedspinferromagnetism,cheong2025altermagnetismclassification,Cheong2024,mcclarty_2024,schiff2024collinearaltermagnetslandautheories,Jo2024gtensor, solovyev2025altermagnetismweakferromagnetism}.
+In weak ferromagnets, the magnitude of the net magnetic moment is determined by the interplay of magnetic exchange interactions, magnetocrystalline anisotropy, and SOC-induced effects.
 Most commonly, it appears via spin canting - a small deviation from perfect antiferromagnetic alignment.
 Since magnetic exchange generally dominates over SOC, the resulting canting angles are usually small, often less than 1$^\circ$~\cite{autieri2312staggered}, unless the magnetic atoms are heavy transition metals~\cite{srdjan}.